EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 (django_pod4) pod@pod:~/django_projects/podv4$ sudo apt install -y redis-server
 ```

 In theory, the service starts automatically.
-If you've installed Redis on the same machine as Pod, you don't need to do anything else.
+If you’ve installed Redis on the same machine as Pod, you don’t need to do anything else.
 To check whether the service has started:

 ```sh
 (django_pod4) pod@pod:~/django_projects/podv4$ sudo service redis-server status
 ```

-If you're using Redis on another machine, don't forget to modify the **bind** in the `/etc/redis/redis.conf` configuration file.
+If you’re using Redis on another machine, don’t forget to modify the **bind** in the `/etc/redis/redis.conf` configuration file.

-> In this case, you should also check the value of `protected-mode` in the _/etc/redis/redis.conf_ configuration file.
+> In this case, you should also check the value of `protected-mode` in the `/etc/redis/redis.conf` configuration file.
 >
-> Either set _protected-mode no_ (and understand what that means) or set _protected-mode yes_ and do the necessary password management for Redis.
+> Either set `protected-mode no` (and understand what that means) or set `protected-mode yes` and do the necessary password management for Redis.
 >
-> If _protected-mode yes_ is set without a password, you'll get an error like this: `consumer: Cannot connect to redis://:6379/: Error 111 connecting to :6379.
+> If `protected-mode yes` is set without a password, you’ll get an error like this: `consumer: Cannot connect to redis://:6379/: Error 111 connecting to :6379.
 Connection refused`
 {: .alert .alert-warning}

-If you don't want to change the bind, you can also modify your `settings_local.py` and customize this extract from the default `settings.py` with your `<my_redis_host>`.
+If you don’t want to change the bind, you can also modify your `settings_local.py` and customize this extract from the default `settings.py` with your `<my_redis_host>`.

 ```py
 CACHES = {